nasa/fprime/docs/UsersGuide/user/cmd-evt-chn-prm.md

 Typically, spacecraft software is controlled through commands, and monitored using a set of events and telemetry channels.
 These are the critical data constructs supported directly by F´ and have built in autocoder support.
-In addition, the F´ `Svc` components handel these types making it easy to define and control an F´ system through commands, events, and telemetry channels.
+In addition, the F´ `Svc` components handle these types making it easy to define and control an F´ system through commands, events, and telemetry channels.

 Parameters allow for controlling stored values that effect the operation of an F´ system.
 They have framework support